firuzaisgandarli/holbertonschool-higher_level_programming/python-data_structures/README.md

 # Python Data Structures

 - 4-new_in_list.py: Returns a new list with an element replaced at a given index, without modifying the original list.
+# Python Data Structures

+- 5-no_c.py: Removes all characters 'c' and 'C' from a string and returns the new string.